FloBeni/2024-GTDrift/README.md

     -   'data3.tab' analysis of the coverage impacting the proportion of analyzable annotated introns in *Drosophila melanogaster* (Fig. 9).

     -   'supp_lynch_2023.tab' represents the data from the paper of Lynch et al. (2023) (DOI embr.202357561) pertaining to polymorphism-derived Ne.

+    -   'supp_table1.tab' supplementary data table shared along with the article presenting the list of species.

+    -   'supp_table2.tab' supplementary data table shared along with the article presenting the RNA-seq samples used in the study.

     -   'taxonomy.tab' is a compilation of all the species' taxonomy collected with the R package taxize using the taxID from the NCBI.